Tree Removal 101: How to Determine When to Cut Down a Tree

 FAQs

-How do I know if a tree is dead?
+What can I do to tell whether a tree is dead?

-What are the signs of a dying tree?
+What are the warning signs of a diseased tree?

-The most common signs of disease in trees are yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.
+Common signs of disease in trees are dying leaves, wilted or yellowed branches, and mushrooms growing at the base of the tree.

 Conclusion